Northern Rally Sprint Series Rules – 2020

-- Every competitor shall have a minimum clubsport rally licence and belong to a MANZ affiliated car club.
+- Every competitor shall have a minimum clubsport rally licence and belong to a MSNZ affiliated car club.
 As per Motor-Sport Manual.

-- Every series registered competitor’s car will be eligible under schedule R of the MANZ book.
+- Every series registered competitor’s car will be eligible under schedule R of the MSNZ book.

 - Every competitor, along with their crew shall drive and act in a sportsman-like manner and shall not bring the event and the sport into ill disrepute.